 This is a very popular neighborhood where you can visit the Sarmiento Frigate, enjoy the gastronomic offer, cross the Puente de la Mujer (The Woman Bridge) and walk through the ecological reserve to watch the sunset.

-Are you thinking of travel to Argentina?
-How to dance tango?
+Are you thinking of travel to Argentina and don't know how to dance tango?

-Then it is time to learn to dance the tango.
-Buenos Aires is considered the best place in the world to learn the tango no matter if you have no idea how to do it.
-For this, there are the milongas (ballroom for dancing tango) and where they offer classes to tourists who want to experience this sensual and bohemian dance.
+Then it is time to learn how to dance tango.
+Buenos Aires is considered the best place in the world to learn the tango, no matter if you have no idea how to do it.
+For this, there are the milongas (ballroom for dancing tango), and where they offer classes to tourists who want to experience this sensual and bohemian dance.
 You can find these milongas in the different neighborhoods that we have mentioned above.